influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/https_setup.md

 To enable HTTPS with InfluxDB, you'll need an existing or new InfluxDB instance and a Transport Layer Security (TLS) certificate (also known as a Secured Sockets Layer (SSL) certificate).
-InfluxDB supports three types of TLS/SSL certificates:
+InfluxDB supports three types of TLS certificates:

-* **Single domain certificates signed by a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority)**
+* **Single domain certificates signed by a Certificate Authority**

-    These certificates provide cryptographic security to HTTPS requests and allow clients to verify the identity of the InfluxDB server.
+    Single domain certificates provide cryptographic security to HTTPS requests and allow clients to verify the identity of the InfluxDB server.
 With this certificate option, every InfluxDB instance requires a unique single domain certificate.

 * **Wildcard certificates signed by a Certificate Authority**

-    These certificates provide cryptographic security to HTTPS requests and allow clients to verify the identity of the InfluxDB server.
+    Wildcard certificates provide cryptographic security to HTTPS requests and allow clients to verify the identity of the InfluxDB server.
 Wildcard certificates can be used across multiple InfluxDB instances on different servers.

 * **Self-signed certificates**

     Self-signed certificates are not signed by a CA and you can [generate](#step-1-generate-a-self-signed-certificate) them on your own machine.
     Unlike CA-signed certificates, self-signed certificates only provide cryptographic security to HTTPS requests.
     They do not allow clients to verify the identity of the InfluxDB server.
-    We recommend using a self-signed certificate if you are unable to obtain a CA-signed certificate.
     With this certificate option, every InfluxDB instance requires a unique self-signed certificate.

 Regardless of your certificate's type, InfluxDB supports certificates composed of